Chart Color Schemes

 Bargara - Burnett Heads lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-Based on AreaSearch's analysis, Bargara-Burnett Heads' population is around 21987 as of Nov 2025.
-This reflects an increase of 2979 people (15.7%) since the 2021 Census, which reported a population of 19008 people.
-The change is inferred from the estimated resident population of 21242 from the ABS as of June 2024 and an additional 1012 validated new addresses since the Census date.
-This level of population equates to a density ratio of 152 persons per square kilometer, providing significant space per person and potential room for further development.
-Bargara-Burnett Heads' 15.7% growth since the 2021 census exceeded the SA3 area (8.6%), along with the non-metro area, marking it as a growth leader in the region.
-Population growth for the area was primarily driven by interstate migration that contributed approximately 83.2% of overall population gains during recent periods.
+AreaSearch's analysis shows Bargara - Burnett Heads' population is approximately 22,060 as of Feb 2026.
+This represents an increase of 3,052 people (16.1%) since the 2021 Census, which reported a population of 19,008.
+The change is inferred from ABS's estimated resident population of 21,242 as of June 2024 and an additional 1,110 validated new addresses since the Census date.
+This results in a density ratio of 152 persons per square kilometer, offering significant space per person and potential for further development.
+Bargara - Burnett Heads' growth of 16.1% since the 2021 census exceeded Rest of Qld's (9.1%) and its SA3 area, positioning it as a growth leader in the region.
+Interstate migration contributed approximately 83.2% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, and for years post-2032, Queensland State Government's SA2 area projections, released in 2023 and based on 2021 data, are adopted.
-It should be noted that these state projections do not provide age category splits; hence where utilised, AreaSearch is applying proportional growth weightings in line with the ABS Greater Capital Region projections (released in 2023, based on 2022 data) for each age cohort.
-Moving forward with demographic trends, an above median population growth of national regional areas is projected, with the area expected to expand by 4085 persons to 2041 based on the latest annual ERP population numbers, reflecting an increase of 15.2% in total over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are used, released in 2023 based on 2021 data.
+These state projections do not provide age category splits; thus, AreaSearch applies proportional growth weightings in line with ABS Greater Capital Region projections for each age cohort, released in 2023 based on 2022 data.
+Demographic trends project an above median population growth for national regional areas, with the area expected to expand by 4,085 persons to 2041 based on latest annual ERP population numbers, reflecting a total increase of 14.8% over the 17 years.

 Frequently Asked Questions - Population